Emmalu868/Credit-Risk-Assessment/README.md

 To quickly assess credit risk associated with companies or individuals with a high degree of accuracy.

 ## Project Objectives
-1. Obtain source data and create a usable dataset for testing and training an ML model.
+1. Obtain source data and create a usable dataset for testing and training an ML model using logistic regression model and XGBoost model and compare the results.
-2. Create an ML model that will produce a positive or negative credit risk rating for each company or individual
-3. Create a user friendly output (suggestion only).
+2. Use a logistic regression model to analyze new source data.
-4. Create a simple user interface for the ML model (this is a suggestion only).
+3. Create a simple user interface for the ML model in AWS.

 ## Data Sets
 Credit Risk Dataset | Kaggle [https://www.kaggle.com/datasets/laotse/credit-risk-dataset]
+ “loan_data_2007_2014.csv”

 ## Tech-stack
-To start this machine learning project, download the Credit Risk Dataset.
-Load the dataset into a data frame and remove rows of data NaN values.
-Also, convert the categorical values into numerical values using Label encoding.
-Our data is imbalanced.
-Hence, we use the stratifiedKFold method to split the dataset into training and testing sets.
-Machine learning algorithms that can be used are KNN, logistic regression, and XGBoost(Extreme Gradient Boosting) algorithms.
-You can use the performance metrics like Accuracy, Precision, Recall, and F1 score to evaluate your model’s performance.
-However, since the training data was imbalanced, the Area Under the Curve for the ROC curve would be a better evaluation metric.
+Predict creditworthiness using Logistic Regression and XGBoost machine learning models on Jupyter Notebook and evaluate the model’s performance.
+Build an user interface for the models in Amazon Web Services using Lambda function.

 ## Group Members
 - Karthika Ramachandran